Q42/Meteor-Promissum/README.md

 ## Other features

-Of course promises provide a whole lot of other functions that could aggegrate you calls.
+Of course the Promissum lib provides a whole lot of other functions that could aggegrate you calls.
 For instance: wait for multiple calls:

 ```swift